cameocodes/rescue-me/README.md

 ---
 ## Code Reviews
 I had quite a few people assist with my code, reviewing and suggesting changes regularly.
 Many thanks especially to Drew, Maxi and Gen for helping me get over some tough hurdles.
+A fresh set of eyes makes all the difference when you've been staring at a problem for an hour.

 ---
 ## Roadmap
-Features that I push to the 'nice to have' pile include:
+Features that I plan to implement in the future include:
 - State/suburb models with drop down form selectors to prevent user error when entering addresses
 - Species/breed models for the same reason above
 - A conversation/messaging system